mars-hss/mars-hss.github.io/_posts/2024-11-03-plan-updates.md

 ---
-title: 'Plan of updating stuff'
+title: 'A plan of updating stuff'
 date: 2024-11-03
 permalink: /blog/plan
-#tags:
+tags:
-#   - later
+  - Project
 ---

 This is a plan of updating for portfolio tabs.